wajidbaba/global.hackathon/Teams/Tachyon/ABOUT.md

 Team Tachyon
 ============
 ---
 Why Tachyon you may ask?
-Well, tachyon is a theoretical particle that travels faster than the speed of light.
+Well, a tachyon is a theoretical particle that travels faster than the speed of light.
 In ~~fact~~(theory), if someone threw a tachyonic ball at you, you would be hit before you even saw the ball hitting you.
 This 'faster than speed of light' will relate to my project theme below.
 About
 ===========================